-The nightlife in Rome is laid-back, in true Italian style.
-People like to sit at cafés or restaurants taking their time with lots of food, wine and coffee.
+In true Italian style, the nightlife in Rome is laid-back.
+People like to sit at cafes or restaurants, taking their time with lots of food, wine and coffee.
 Campo dei Fiori, the Piazza Navona area and Trastevere are some of the best places for bars and cafés, while the Testaccio and Ostiense districts are better for nightclubs.
-Roma C'è and TrovaRoma (free with La Repubblica newspaper) have information on nightlife in Rome.

-There are many wine bars and cafés near Campo de' Fiori, Piazza Navona and Via della Pace.
-Bar del Fico is good for cocktails and Zest at Es Hotel has a lovely poolside bar.
-The Vineria, in Campo de' Fiori, is very trendy and often frequented by movie stars.
-Freni & Frizioni in Trastevere was a former car workshop, its name translates to Brakes and Clutches.
-Cafés in Trastevere attract visitors to see Piazza di Santa Maria's fountain and 12th-century church lit up at night, as well as occasional guitar performances.
+There are many wine bars and cafes near Campo de' Fiori, Piazza Navona and Via della Pace.
+Cafes in Trastevere attract visitors to see Piazza di Santa Maria's fountain and 12th-century church lit up at night, as well as occasional guitar performances.

 The Teatro dell'Opera is home to the Rome Opera Ballet and opera is performed at the Baths of Caracalla's open-air ruins in July and August.
 Rock bands often perform at Stadio Flaminio and the Palazzo dello Sport.

 Our Travel Expert

 Paulina Pimperova is a licensed tour guide in Rome and a passionate traveller, and is never happier than when seeking out hidden corners of the Eternal City.
 After 15 years of experience in international tourism as a tour leader accompanying groups in Italy and abroad, she decided to dedicate her energy mostly to the study of Rome.